 - 1. The District will deduct in equal monthly installments from teachers' salaries the dues for the Association as teachers individually and voluntarily authorize, and will transmit the monies to the Association. - 2.
 Such payroll deductions will be continuous from year to year for those teachers who have signed a continuing membership application and payroll deduction authorization form.
-Teachers may withdraw their request for payroll deductions by notifying the District prior to the 10th of any month. - 3.
+Teachers must notify the Association by August 31 of the following contract year to withdraw their request for payroll deductions. - 3.
 The Association will notify the District prior to September 1 each year of the current rate of membership dues.
 The Association will submit authorization forms of new members to the District Payroll Office prior to the 10th of each month for dues to be deducted from that new member's payroll that month.
-The District will provide to the Association, on or before the last day of each month, - a complete list of teachers for whom dues are being deducted and a list of teachers who dropped their membership that month. - 4.
-In administering the District's payroll deduction system, the District will not make any additional expenditure of public funds or resources in order to collect or transmit contributions for EDPAC or any local political action committee above and beyond the expenditures made to collect and transmit the dues for the Association.
+The District will provide to the Association, on or before the last day of each month, a complete list of teachers for whom dues are being deducted and a list of teachers, if any, who dropped their membership that month. - 4.
+In administering the District's payroll deduction system, the District will not make any additional expenditure of public funds or resources in order to collect or transmit contributions for any local political action committee above and beyond the expenditures made to collect and transmit the dues for the Association.